-Girotondo Preschool, in Chiswick (W. London) is looking for a passionate and dedicated educator, to join their established team of educators.
+Girotondo Preschool, in Chiswick (W. London) is looking for a passionate and dedicated educator (full or part-time), to join their established team of educators.

 'Girotondo is a 20-place, Reggio-inspired preschool.
 Our aim is to provide a space for children, educators and families working together in a stimulating environment through multidisciplinary enquiry projects.
 We are dedicated to the ongoing development of all staff, and the person we are looking for will be a reflective, responsive individual who constantly seeks challenge and innovation and is able to inspire and collaborate with her colleagues in our everyday learning environment.

 Our preschool has quickly become embedded in the community around.
 Parents and children attending Girotondo all live in the area and are of diverse culture and nationality, which makes our school a rich and diverse environment.